Carcinoma of Unknown Primary- Overview

 These risk factors are linked to many kinds of cancer.
-So they may help reduce the risk for CUP.
+So managing them may help reduce the risk for CUP.
 Talk with your healthcare provider about your risk factors for cancer and what you can do about them.

 Can carcinoma of unknown primary be prevented?

-You may be able to prevent CUP by lowering your risk for cancer.
-Here are some things you can control to help reduce your cancer risk:
+You may be able to help prevent CUP by lowering your overall cancer risk.
+Here are some things you can control to help reduce your risk of cancer:

 - Don’t smoke or use any form of tobacco

 - Eat more fruits, vegetables, and whole grains

 - Limit alcohol use